tundish/blathnaid/blathnaid/book/chapters.rst

 Traffic
 -------

+There was another line here.
+Scores of carts stood by, piled up with all kinds of goods.
+There ere angry voices as traders argued with Guards and revenue men.

 [NARRATOR]_

-    There is another line here.
-Scores of carts stand by, piled up with all kinds of goods.
-    There are angry voices as traders argue with Guards and revenue men.

     Jack goes on past.

-    Prudently, he gathers his few belongings from Morten’s back, and hoists them on his own.
+    For prudence, he gathers his few belongings from Morten’s back, and hoists them on his own.
     Then he aims for a smaller door next to the main entry, which seems to be open to those on foot.

 The Postern